MaximeFILIPPI/NavigationStackEX/README.md

 // Back to the very first SwiftUI view navigator.popToRoot()

 ```

 Back to a specific screen in the stack

 > **Note:**
-> You must use the classical way OR add the "identifier" parameter behind your view instance when using `push`
+> You must use the parameter "identifier" when navigating to activate this functionnality
 > (example: `navigator.push(to: ProfileView(), identifier: "profile"))`)

 ```swift

 // Back to a specified SwiftUI view navigator.pop(to: "profile") // <- will take you back to the profile view of your app, wherever it is in your navigation stack

 ```